BM 380x180x70 [4x M8]

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Additionally, tiny parts of these products can complicate diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
+Additionally, small elements of these magnets can hinder the diagnostic process after entering the body.

 Read the information on our website on how to properly utilize neodymium magnets and avoid significant harm to your body and unintentional disruption to the magnets.